-- a.
-Public Health
+- Public Health a

-- b.
-Negative Economic Impacts
+- Negative Economic Impacts b.

-- c.
-Services to Disproportionately Impacted Communities
+- Services to Disproportionately Impacted Communities c. d.

-- d.
-Premium Pay
+- Premium Pay

-- e.
-Water, Sewer and Broadband infrastructure
+- Water, Sewer and Broadband infrastructure e.

 - f.
 Revenue Replacement

 Community Engagement

 While Escambia County is in the early stages of program development, we are taking the time to ensure we capture diverse feedback from citizens, community partners and constituents.